How to Naturally Treat Bipolar Disorder

 • Environment – Extremely stressful life events have been linked to bipolar disorder.
 Most notably, sexual abuse, physical abuse, and emotional mistreatment. ⁶

-• Genetics – Research has found that people with specific genes are much more likely to develop bipolar disorder than individuals without these genes.
+• Genetics – Research has found that people with specific genes are more likely to develop bipolar disorder than individuals without these genes.
 Furthermore, it’s found that those with a parent or a sibling with bipolar disorder tend to have an increased risk of developing the disorder themselves. ⁷

 Naturally Treating Bipolar Disorder